 Factors that affect timeframes of amphetamine elimination from the body are various, and include the following:

-- Type of amphetamines used: Amphetamines exist in numerous forms – legal and illegal, some more potent than others.
+- Type of amphetamines used: Amphetamines have many street names and exist in numerous forms – legal and illegal, some more potent than others.

 - Age and metabolism: The younger the person, the faster their metabolism rate and amphetamine elimination are.

 - Body fat percent: Fat accumulates toxins from the body and acts like a sponge on amphetamines.